Asante-Adarkwa-Usman/UFO_Listing/README.md

 # UFO Sightings App

 A basic Android application built with **Jetpack Compose** and **MVVM architecture**.
 This app displays a list of UFO sightings with functionality to add and remove entries.
-It's designed to demonstrate clean architecture and UI polish based on a provided iOS design spec.
+It's designed to demonstrate clean architecture and UI polish based on a provided Android design spec.

 ---